michiganrobotics/mbot/docs/setup/firmware.md

 ```bash
 sudo mbot-upload-firmware flash <MY-FIRMWARE>.uf2
 ```
 replacing `<MY-FIRMWARE>` with the name of the firmware file you downloaded.
+If you compiled from the source code, the file should be located in the `build` folder.

 **Getting an error?** If you see a message that says `No accessible RP2040 devices in BOOTSEL mode were found` when you run the script, you need to [manually put your Pico into boot mode](#1-manual-boot-mode) before you run the command. <br/><br/>
 **Getting an error even after putting the Pico in boot mode?** Read through the [Automatic Boot Mode section](#automatic-boot-mode).